claire-puppylove/dnd-5e-dpr-tactics-calculator/README.md

         * Rating 3: "★★☆  Target (expected)"
         * Rating 4: "★★★  High (heavy hitter)"
         * Rating 5: "🕱🕱🕱🕱  Over Powered (dude stop)"
+- Total DPR Rating: This is an experimental field.
+With AOE attacks, the more enemies the more powerful the spell is, but any spell with more than 3 targets ends up rating as Over Powered with the current math.
+I am not sure if this is a correct interpretation, or if I should modify the math to account for AOE...
 - Notes section: Just in case

 ## Future work

-I want to make an Office 365 version where added dice notation (e.g. 1d8+2d6) can be read in a single cell.
+I want to make an Office 365 version where added dice notation (e.g. 1d8+2d6) can be read in a single cell, and therefore all the extra cells can become redundant.

 ## References